MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-In this guide, we'll be setting up a Raspberry Pi to read values from 1-wire temperature sensor and act as an MQTT publisher.
-A Broker is setup in Home Assistant on a remote machine that receives the messages and lets up use the temperature readings in our LoveLace dashboard.
+In this guide, we'll be setting up a Raspberry Pi to read values from 1-wire temperature sensor and act as an MQTT Publisher.
+A Broker is setup in Home Assistant on a remote machine that receives the messages and lets us use the temperature readings in our LoveLace dashboard.

 <br>